voltdatalab/prego/what.md

 The advantage is that you can always come to the same place to find new and awesome things, no more need to google random words for the tool you are looking for.
 Enjoy!

 Prego! is not the only site that does this kind of compilation.
-Check out our evil competition: [Mother Jones Toolbox](https://github.com/motherjones/story-tools), [Les Temps Toolbox](https://labs.letemps.ch/toolbox/), [School of Data](http://schoolofdata.org/), [Datavisualization.ch](http://selection.datavisualization.ch/), [Dataviz Catalogue](http://www.datavizcatalogue.com/), [Creative Bloq](http://www.creativebloq.com/design-tools/data-visualization-712402).
+Check out our evil competition: [Dataviz.tool](http://dataviz.tools/), [Super simple Dataviz tools for editors/ reporters](https://medium.com/@twone2/super-simple-dataviz-tools-for-editors-reporters-dd9a51e6ad47#.y7njkzl9e), [Mother Jones Toolbox](https://github.com/motherjones/story-tools), [Les Temps Toolbox](https://labs.letemps.ch/toolbox/), [School of Data](http://schoolofdata.org/), [Datavisualization.ch](http://selection.datavisualization.ch/), [Dataviz Catalogue](http://www.datavizcatalogue.com/), [Creative Bloq](http://www.creativebloq.com/design-tools/data-visualization-712402).

 But we do have over 100 tools in an easily searchable list, and promise to keep updating.